 - Formal wardrobe.
 Weddings can range from informal, theme-based weddings to very formal occasions.
 You will need to have clothing to fit a wide range of situations.
 Most wedding officiants wear personal clothing.
 You may choose to buy a wardrobe specifically for your business.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your wedding officiant business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your wedding officiant business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements